-When an attack hits something, first increase the damage done by the number the attack roll beat the defense roll by.
-The attacker may voluntarily do less damage if they want to.
-Then subtract the level of any armour on the area hit from the attack's damage.
+When an attack hits something, first subtract the level of any armour on the area hit from the attack's base damage.
 If there is no damage left, the armour stopped the attack and no damage is sustained.
+Special attack effects (see the next page) cannot be used, except for knockdown.
 If any damage does get through the armour (or there was no armour), consult the injury chart below.

-D amage Effects 1 or less The character is staggered (-1 to their next skill check).
-2 to 4 The character takes 1 wound.
-Wounds are subtracted from appropriate skill checks until healed.
-If the attack hit the head, the character is knocked out until the end of the fight.
-5 or more The character takes 1 wound (see above).
-Non-player characters are killed if the attack hits the head or vitals and was normal damage.
-Player characters are only knocked out by this.
-If it was fisticuffs damage to the head or vitals, the character is knocked out.
+Damage Effects 1 or less The character is staggered and gets -1 to their next skill check during this fight.
+2 The character takes 1 wound.
+Wounds are subtracted from all appropriate skill checks until healed.
+If the attack was to the head, the character is knocked out until the end of the fight.
+3 or more The character is killed if the attack hits the head or vitals and was normal damage.
+Otherwise the character takes 1 wound.